 A: Money is typically not needed while at Camp.
 Off-site campers may want to bring money with them if they want to buy a souvenir or a snack while at All Star Rafting.
-If you or your camper are interested in camp swag (t-shirts, hoodies, water bottles, sunglasses, etc…), those items are available for purchase at check-in/check-out and at the Thursday Night BBQ.
+If you or your camper are interested in camp swag (t-shirts, hoodies, water bottles, sunglasses, etc…), those items are available for purchase at check-in/check-out.

 Q: Can friends and family attend the Thursday Night BBQ?